-Not only the angle of the cutting part is important, but the angle of the head of the drill must also be correct when sharpen drill bits.
+Not only the angle of the cutting part is important, but the angle of the head of the drill must also be correct when sharpening drill bits.

 To always keep the same angle while sharpening, I made a kind of guide that can also be adjusted depending on the angle you need.

-In 6 mm MDF, I made a triangular part, which I fixed to the top part of the mold with a screw.
+In 6 mm MDF, I made a triangular part, which I fixed to the top part of the jig with a screw.

 The most common angles for the head of the drill are 118 degrees and 135 degrees.